usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Cloud vendors offer robust training resources.
 Yet without proper contracting:

-* Agencies may skip training
+* Agencies may skip training.
-* Agency or contract personnel may mismanage cloud operations, leading to inefficiencies, security incidents, or mission failure
+* Agency or contract personnel may mismanage cloud operations, leading to inefficiencies, security incidents, or mission failure.

 Contracting officers must build training access into contracts and verify that:

-* Personnel certifications or training milestones are clearly required
+* Personnel certifications or training milestones are clearly required.
-* Cloud operation best practices are embedded in performance expectations
+* Cloud operation best practices are embedded in performance expectations.

-## Bottom Line for Contracting Officers
+### Bottom Line for Contracting Officers

 If you don't adapt your acquisition strategies for cloud, your agency risks financial waste, security breaches, failed missions, and poor technology outcomes.